sergiokopplin/indigo/_posts/2016-02-29-build-a-github-blog-part-1.markdown

 <h2 class="title">You now have a live website.</h2>

-Stay tuned for how you can modify content, add new pages, set custom post URLs, add tags, and create a dynamic tag index in the part 2 of this post.
+Stay tuned for how you can modify content, add new pages, set custom post URLs, create a hidden draft feature, add tags, and create a dynamic tag index in the part 2 of this post.

 <div class="breaker"></div>